Former Arkansas lawmaker pleads guilty in corruption case

-Former Sen. Jeremy Hutchinson pleaded guilty in federal court in Missouri on Monday to one count of conspiracy to commit federal program bribery.
+Former Sen. Jeremy Hutchinson pleaded guilty in federal court in Missouri to one count of conspiracy to commit federal program bribery.
 Hutchinson admitted he was hired as outside counsel for Preferred Family Healthcare Inc. and in exchange took official action in the legislature to help the Springfield-based nonprofit.

-Court records show Hutchinson was paid more than $350,000 in charity funds.
+Hutchinson admitted to holding up agency budgets, initiating legislative audits, sponsoring and voting for legislation that would help Preferred Family, according to his plea agreement.
+Hutchinson was paid more than $350,000 in charity funds and also received hotel rooms and Major League Baseball tickets paid for by the nonprofit.

+Prosecutors agreed to seek the dismissal of other charges Hutchinson faced in the Missouri bribery scheme.
+He faces up to five years in prison without parole and a fine up to $250,000.
+A sentencing hearing has not been scheduled.

 Hutchinson is the son of former U.S. Sen. Tim Hutchinson and Gov. Asa Hutchinson’s nephew.